Below are some tips to help you prepare for the meeting once it has been set:

 - Listen carefully to what is being discussed.

-- Respect the rights of others to express their opinions.
+- Respect the rights of others to express their opinions and always remain courteous.

 - When it is your turn to speak, state your name and address in order to identify yourself as a constituent.